BalaganeshA2k/config-server/README.md

 # config-server
-serves the configuration files for my projects
+Has configuration files for some of my projects that needs externalized configuration